logzio/public-api/endpoints/README.md

 # Endpoints API

 ## General
-The endpoint API allows CRUD of endpoints
+The Endpoints API allows creating, updating, reading and deleting of endpoints

 ## License
 Using the Logz.io API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens